RohitRajvaidya5/My-Learnings-and-Notes/Notes/HTML/File.md

 ### e-slam Book Project

-With the help of only HTML form I have created a project its called "**e-slam Book**".
+"e-slam Book" is the name of the project I built using solely HTML forms.
-Idea is pretty simple you can add some form elements and ask about detais of your friend.
-I have use only HTML for this project so it will not appear good looking but It can revise all the **HTML-Form** tags.
+It's a relatively straightforward concept—just add some form components and ask about your friend's details.
+In spite of the fact that I used simply HTML for this project, all of the **HTML-Form** tags can be revised.

 #### Preview Image :